lemonsqueeze/mingw-caffe/README.md

 Fixed dll and 'Failed to parse NetParameter file' issues.

-No extensive testing, but loading and forwarding trained networks works.
+No extensive testing, loading and forwarding trained networks works though.